 Males have been seen investigating nesting boxes as early as March because finding a good spot to nest is crucial.
 Females have been observed choosing mates based on their nesting spot above all else.
 If you put up a nesting box it is important to clean it out once a mating couple leaves for the year.
 Bluebirds generally won’t nest in a cavity that has an old nest in it or will take the time to clean it out themselves.
 Once a nesting spot and mate have been chosen, Bluebirds may have up to three broods in a summer.
 Sometimes juveniles from the previous brood will even hang around to help raise their younger siblings, providing even more Bluebirds to watch.

 If you are lucky enough to have a resident Bluebird near your home they may act as helpful pest control, eating any insects they might spot in your lawn or flowerbeds.
 While their diet consists mostly of insects they will also eat berries, suet, and seeds.
 Even if you don’t have the habitat to support nesting birds, you can still attract them by putting out some of their favorite food: mealworms!
-While they will eat freeze-dried mealworms, live mealworms are much more tempting.
-These crawly little creatures can be purchased at Owenhouse West between (approximately) April and September each year – when the Bluebirds are likely to be in the area.
-Freeze-dried mealworms are available year-round.
-In keeping with the bluebirds habit of eating bugs off the ground, mealworms should be placed on the ground in a shallow tray to prevent them from crawling away.
-If you can’t leave the tray on the ground, that’s okay.
+Freeze-dried mealworms are available year-round at Owenhouse.
+In keeping with the bluebirds habit of eating bugs off the ground, mealworms should be placed on the ground, perhaps in a shallow tray.
+If you can’t leave them on the ground, that’s okay.
 Bluebirds will also eat from certain types of hanging feeders as long as they allow them to stand on a flat surface while eating.
 It may time some time for the birds to discover what you’re dishing up but once they know your yard has mealworms on the menu they’ll be back!
 Some birds will return year after year to the same feeding stations and, with patience, could even be trained to eat out of your hand.

 With some arriving in March and leaving as late as October, you may see these Bluebirds in different regions of Montana: